 Since you’re already stuck at home and don’t have as many appointments or extracurricular activities to run off to, you should be able to find time to work on those home maintenance projects now.

 Maybe not the more expensive ones (like fixing a central air unit) but some smaller projects.

 This should make u feel accomplished and give you some quick wins.

 My only tip is to do them mindfully.
-Meaning, take your time, focus on one task at a time, and don’t rush it like you’d normally have to do, when you do have a busier schedule.
+Meaning, take your time, focus on one task at a time, and don’t rush it as you’d normally have to do when you do have a busier schedule.

 8) Use affirmations to relieve stress and anxiety